rn1hd/rn1hd/README.md

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

 - I met a software developer where we have **something in common**.
-I shared the story on how I get started for inspiration ideas, my values, and techniques to deal with project tasks.
+I shared the story on how I get started for inspiration ideas, my values, and strategies to deal with pressure or stressful situations.

 #### **Tell me about a challenge or conflict you’ve faced at work, and how you dealt with it.**